JustinChu/stat540-2014-chu-justin-hw/Homework2/Homework2.md

 ![plot of chunk unnamed-chunk-40](figure/unnamed-chunk-40.png)

-Points that are black are not siginifcantly differntially expressed, and points in red are differntially expressed by all methods.
+Points that are black are not significant differntially expressed, and points in red are differntially expressed by all methods.
 You can see almost a clear phase seperation of the black and red points reflecting our p-value cut off.

 For the most part the results seem resonable.
 There are are a few points (presumbably from DESeq and voom) that are not labeled diffentially expressed (still black) despite being outside of the region of of signiicant (red) results.
 This too, however is to be expected as the methods compute q-values slightly differntly from eachother.